-There’s no shortage of moisture-wicking garments in outdoor clothing options, but what does moisture-wicking mean?
+There’s no shortage of moisture-wicking garments in outdoor clothing options, but what exactly do they do?
 And why is it such a “must-have” in your hiking clothes?

 If you’re not sure how to answer those questions, don’t sweat it, we’ve got you covered in the guide below.
 We’ll break down the jargon so you can understand what you’re actually looking at when you’re in the market for some new hiking garb, and also tell you which types of moisture-wicking clothing you should be shopping for.

 - Gear Jargon 101: “Moisture-Wicking”

 - Moisture-Wicking Fabrics Vs. Breathable Fabrics

 Simply put, it means the fabric will move liquid – aka sweat – away from your skin during physical activity and dry out fast.

 The Science Bit

 The literal definition of wicking is to draw off liquid by capillary action (movement of fluid due to adhesion, cohesion, and surface tension).
 A shirt, for example, will draw perspiration away from your body without you having to wipe it away.